SaifPunjwani/weight-of-thought/README.md

   <img src="results/paper_figures/reasoning_pipeline.png" alt="Weight-of-Thought Reasoning Pipeline" width="700"/>
 </p>

-Weight-of-Thought (WoT) is a novel neural reasoning approach that extends beyond traditional Chain-of-Thought (CoT) by representing reasoning as an interconnected web rather than a linear sequence.
+Weight-of-Thought (WoT) is a novel neural reasoning approach that extends beyond traditional Chain-of-Thought (CoT) by representing reasoning as an interconnected graph rather than a linear sequence.
 This repository implements the WoT architecture as described in our [paper](https://arxiv.org/abs/2504.10646), with complete code for training, evaluation, and visualization.

 ## 🔍 Key Features

-- **Graph-based reasoning structure**: Information flows through an interconnected web of specialized nodes
+- **Graph-based reasoning structure**: Information flows through an interconnected graph of specialized nodes
 - **Multi-round message passing**: Nodes exchange information through multiple rounds, creating rich reasoning contexts
 - **Attention-weighted connections**: Dynamic weighting of connections between reasoning nodes
 - **Task-specific reasoning**: The network adapts its reasoning strategy based on the task type